-accounting for forfeitures of share-based awards Fair value estimates discussed herein are based an upon certain market assumptions and pertinent the information available to management.
-The employer's statutory income tax withholding respective carrying value of certain on-balanceobligation.
-The adoption of this pronouncement sheet financial instruments approximated their did not have a material impact on the fair values due to the short-term nature of these Company's financial position and/or results of instruments or interest rates that are comparable to market rates.
-These financial instruments include cash, convertible promissory notes, accounting derivative liabilities and accounts payable.
-The pronouncement was issued by the FASB to Company's cash and derivative liabilities, which replace existing lease accounting guidance.
-This are carried at fair value, are classified as Level 1 pronouncement is intended to provide enhanced financial instruments.
-The Company's bank are maintained with financial lessees to record right-of-use assets and institutions of reputable credit, therefore, bear
+Fair value estimates discussed herein are based upon certain market available to management.
+The respective carrying value of certain on-balance-sheet financial instruments approximated their fair values due to the short-term nature of these instruments or interest rates that are comparable to market rates.
+These financial instruments include cash, due to stockholders, deposits and other receivables, convertible promissory notes, derivative liabilities, and accounts payable.
+The Company's cash and derivative liabilities, which are carried at fair value, are classified Company's bank accounts are maintained with financial institutions of reputable credit, therefore, bear minimal credit risk.